Key Takeaways

 The Bottom Line

-What is the easiest doctor specialties?
+What are the easiest doctor specialties?

 Among the easiest specialties to get into are Family Medicine, Emergency Medicine, Internal Medicine, Pathology, and Preliminary Surgery.

-What is the most demanding doctor?
+What is the most competitive residency?

 ✅ Request information on AUA's MD program TODAY!